opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

 Building a Plastic skeleton
 ---------------------------
-The Plastic skeleton is a control structure linked to a mesh level that gives us the handles for deforming/animating the chosen element/s of the Xsheet.
+The Plastic skeleton is a control structure linked to a mesh level that provides handles for deforming/animating the chosen elements of the Xsheet/Timeline.

  |build_skeleton_mode|

 .. tip:: **To create a Plastic skeleton:**

-    1. Select in the Xsheet the mesh column for which you want to build the skeleton.
+    1. Select in the mesh column/layer for which you want to build the skeleton.

-    2. If not already active, choose the Plastic tool (|plastic|)
+    2. If not already active, choose the **Plastic** tool (|plastic|)

-    3. In the Tool Option bar set the Mode to Build Skeleton.
+    3. In the Tool Options bar set the **Mode:** to **Build Skeleton**.

-    4. Move the mouse pointer on the main viewer.
+    4. Move the mouse pointer on the Viewer.
 A small red square is now visible near the tip of the cursor.

  |build_skeleton|

-    5. In the main viewer click (to set in place) or click and drag (to adjust positioning) to place the first vertex.
-A purple square is now visible in the main viewer.
+    5. In the Viewer click (to set in place) or click and drag (to adjust its positioning) to place the first vertex.
+A *purple* square is now visible in the Viewer.

-.. note:: The first time you release the mouse button, you are setting the position of the parent of all the hierarchy, the Root vertex.
+.. note:: The first time you release the mouse button, you are setting the position of the parent of all the hierarchy, *the Root vertex*.
 This vertex differs visually from the others vertices: its square is solid while the others are hollow in the middle, giving a visual hint for determining the right hierarchical order in the skeleton chains.
-The Root vertex will be static in Animate mode, but it can still be moved while in Build Skeleton mode by selecting it and dragging.
+The **Root vertex** will be *static* in **Animate** mode, but it can still be moved while in **Build Skeleton** mode by selecting it and dragging.

     6. Move to the position where you want to add the second vertex and click or click and drag to place it.
-An orange line with a black border will connect the two vertices.
+An *orange* line with a black border will connect the two vertices.

-    7. Continue clicking or clicking and dragging until all the vertices are in the right place and the skeleton is completed.
+    7. Continue clicking or clicking and dragging until all the vertices are in the right places and the skeleton is completed.

 .. _using_multiple_skeletons_on_a_mesh_level: